Neuroimmunology-UiO/gather/README.md

 To assign V(D)J genes and annotate the junctional regions, we rely on [IgBLAST](https://www.ncbi.nlm.nih.gov/igblast/) and reference data from the IMGT database.
 Setting up the IgBLAST environment requires a few one-time setup steps.

-The setup process is supported by a set of helper scripts available from the [Immcantation project](https://immcantation.org/), which can be found in their [GitHub repository](https://github.com/immcantation/immcantation/tree/master/scripts).
-These scripts simplify the configuration of IgBLAST and IMGT references.
-You will need the following setup scripts:

-- `fetch_igblastdb.sh` — downloads core IgBLAST databases
-- `fetch_imgtdb.sh` — downloads IMGT reference sequences
-- `clean_imgtdb.py` — cleans downloaded IMGT sequences (optional for some datasets)
-- `imgt2igblast.sh` — converts IMGT references to IgBLAST-compatible format

-To use these scripts, copy all the tools from the `/scripts` folder in the [Immcantation repository](https://github.com/immcantation/immcantation/tree/master/scripts) into a directory in your `PATH`.

-To perform V(D)J annotation and clonality analysis, IgBLAST must be configured with IMGT reference sequences.
-This setup includes downloading IgBLAST binaries, fetching reference databases, and converting IMGT germline files into a format compatible with Change-O.

 For convenience, we provide an automated setup script based on the [Change-O IgBLAST setup guide](https://changeo.readthedocs.io/en/stable/examples/igblast.html).
 The script handles download, extraction, and configuration of the necessary files and tools.

 You can download the setup script from our GitHub repository: